tomkingchen/tomkingblog/content/posts/setup-meross-smart-opener.md

 draft: false
 ---

-In this post, I’ll guide you through the steps I followed to set up the Meross Smart Garage Door Opener (MSG100) with the Merlin Roller Door (MR555MYQ).
+A bit of change from my usual tech topics.
+In this post, I’ll guide you through the steps I followed to set up Meross Smart Garage Door Opener (MSG100) with Merlin Roller Door (MR555MYQ).
 I hope it proves helpful to anyone with the same roller door model.

 ### What I got